b2210356010/JavaFX_DuckHunt/README.md

-# Please specify the location (e.g. src/ or src/mypackage)
+# DuckHunt Game README.md
-where your implementation should be compiled at:
+Please specify the location (e.g. src/ or src/mypackage) where your implementation should be compiled at:

 C:\Users\oktay\IdeaProjects\Assignment\src